halfaya/BayHac/README.md

 Source and slides for BayHac 2017 presentation.
+[Video here](https://www.youtube.com/watch?v=buVyfrU6QF4&t=2122s).
+Note that there are some minor errors in the presentation; I will add errata here some day.

 To make from source, Agda, XeLaTeX and the XITS font must be installed.
 * In the agda directory, run `agda --latex BayHac.lagda`.